albertocasagrande99/noiseprint/README.md

 ## Installation
 The code requires Python 3.5 and Tensorflow 1.2.1 .
-In order to install everything that is needed, create a conda environment through the following command:
+In order to install everything that is needed, create and activate a conda environment through the following command:
 ```
 conda create -n noiseprint python=3.5 pip
+conda activate noiseprint
 ```

 ### Installation with GPU